danilaplee/swagger-koa-validator/README.md

 * Support for nullable field validation though `x-nullable` attribute

 ## Installation
-Start using this library with `npm install swagger-express-validator --save`
+Start using this library with `npm install swagger-koa-validator --save`

 ## Sample use
 To set up simple validation for your requests and responses: